boudra/chainsauce/README.md

 // -- One off indexing:

-// one off indexing, this will resolve when finished and reject if any error happens await indexer.indexToBlock("latest");
+// one off indexing, this will resolve when finished or reject if any error happens await indexer.indexToBlock("latest");

 // -- Continous indexing: